matkoniecz/website-checklist/validators.md

 [Test made by Google](https://search.google.com/test/mobile-friendly).
 Especially important as hopefully what is reported here is similar to factors considered by Google for [ranking mobile-friendly websites higher](https://webmasters.googleblog.com/2016/03/continuing-to-make-web-more-mobile.html).

-Following suggestions (like using viewport) may save time on what would be otherwise wasted on unneded debugging.
+Following suggestions (like using viewport) from it may save time on what would be otherwise wasted on unneded debugging.

 # Grammarly

 Checker of grammar and language.
-Not very smart but catches some obvious problems (and many false positives).
-I consider it worth using to avoid wasting time and attention of a human proofreader on obvious.
+Not very smart and has plenty of false positives but sometimes catches real problems.
+I consider it worth using to avoid wasting time and attention of a human proofreader on obvious things.
 Accepts markdown and raw html as input.
 Requires registration to work properly, strongly pushes a paid version.

-Not a HTML-focused tool (it checks any text) and still turned out to be the most useful one so far.
+Not a HTML-focused tool (it checks any text), with plenty of problems and still turned out to be the more useful than most automatic validators.

 I use [simple script](https://github.com/matkoniecz/mapsaregreat.com/blob/master/code%20and%20content%20not%20served%20directly/html_to_text.py) to check all text at once.